-- Indemnity benefits are developed statistics from DLI data; payroll data is from several sources (see Appendix C).
+Indemnity benefits are developed statistics from DLI data; payroll data is from several sources (see Appendix C).
 Includes insured and self-insured employers.
 In DLI reporting, benefits paid under a stipulation for settlement are not divided into indemnity and medical components.
 All benefits paid under a stipulation are included with indemnity benefits in the DLI data here.
-Indemnity benefits in DLI reporting exclude vocational rehabilitation service costs. - From Figure 2.6.
+Indemnity benefits in DLI reporting exclude vocational rehabilitation service costs.
+Not shown for 2017 because that year is not yet sufficiently stable.

+2. From Figure 2.6.
 Includes insured employers in the voluntary market only.
 In MWCIA reporting, insurers are instructed to divide benefits paid under a stipulation for settlement into indemnity and medical components.
 Indemnity benefits in MWCIA reporting include vocational rehabilitation service costs.
+Not shown for 2017 because the DLI number is not shown for 2017 and the purpose of this figure is comparison.